-Philly is filled with very French spots, including the serene Rittenhouse Square, which has a central park that is the perfect spot to relax, read a book and nibble a baguette.
+Philadelphia is filled with very French spots, including the serene Rittenhouse Square, which has a central park that is the perfect spot to relax, read a book and nibble a baguette.
 This is also a serious foodie town, with two amazing food markets and an astounding selection of fine dining options.

 The South is home to what is arguably the most French city in America: New Orleans.
-Settled by the French, it still has the atmosphere, food and attitude of France in many ways.
+Settled by the French, it still has the atmosphere, food, and attitude of France in many ways.
 Nearby Cajuns still speak French.

-While in New Orleans, be sure to indulge in the most French of activities: sipping a café au lait and watching the world go by.
+While in New Orleans, be sure to indulge in the most French of activities: Sipping a café au lait and watching the world go by.
 The Cafe Du Monde is the ideal spot for it.

 Some of the world's finest French food can be found in New Orleans' restaurants.
 The architecture in the French Quarter is very (surprise, surprise) French.

 And this is the city for jazz, imported into France by American jazz musicians in the 1920s.
 No need to visit any of those great summer jazz festivals in France.

 At Epcot France in Florida, see imitation French buildings and a scaled-down Eiffel Tower, or indulge in a French pastry and wine.
 You can also shop for imported French gifts, cookbooks, and perfume.